2020 BMW 3-Series Sports Wagon revealed

 While it was initially thought the new 3-Series Sports Wagon would arrive in U.S. showrooms this year as a 2020 model, we've heard that the longroof is no longer planned for our market.
 That's a real shame as the latest generation is quite the looker, and there are rumors it may receive the M3 treatment as well.

-As was the case with the new 3-Series sedan, the Sports Wagon is bigger than its predecessor.
+As is the case with the new 3-Series sedan, the Sports Wagon is bigger than its predecessor.
 The length is up 3 inches to 185 inches, with the wheelbase up 1.6 inches to 112 inches.
 The width is also up 0.6 inches to 72 inches, resulting in a wider track that lends the car a powerful stance and adds to its handling capabilities.

 2020 BMW 3-Series Sports Wagon